DRIVER-EU/test-bed-design/doc/design.md

 ## 5.3 Well-defined messages using Apache AVRO #{AVRO}

-Being able to communicate using well-defined messages is of primordial importance for any messaging system, and the test-bed uses [Apache AVRO](https://avro.apache.org).
+Being able to communicate using well-defined messages is of primordial importance for any messaging system, and the Test-bed uses [Apache AVRO](https://avro.apache.org).

 Avro provides: